ZupIT/beagle-docs/content/en/get-started/using-beagle-helpers/backend/beagle-grpc.md

 This library allows you to create Beagle applications using gRPC.
 It acts as a translator, converting the beagle's JSON contract to a protocol buffer, allowing your BFF to connect with any gRPC application.
-The lib provides an abstraction that implements a gRPC service that makes it possible to register your screens and a method that returns them to a gRPC client.
+The lib provides an abstraction that implements a gRPC service that makes it possible to register your screens, and a method that returns them to a gRPC client.

 ## How to use Beagle gRPC in your BFF project